Frequently Asked Questions

 MDOT has a comprehensive certification process to determine the ownership and control of firms that apply for MBE and/or DBE certification.
 Although there are specific eligibility criteria for certification under each program, firms seeking both MBE and DBE certification may apply for both simultaneously using the Uniform Certification Application.

 Applications are carefully reviewed by the OMBE Intake Unit to confirm that all required documents have been submitted.
-To see the list of documents that must be submitted in support of a certification application, (click here) and select the structure of your firm.
+To see the list of documents that must be submitted in support of a certification application, (click here).

 Applications are then forwarded to the Certification Unit and assigned to an MBE Officer who conducts an interview at the firm's office and perform job-site visits if applicable.
 As part of the certification process, applicants may be required to appear before the MBE Advisory Committee (MBEAC) to discuss their business and to respond to questions.
 The MBEAC is a public meeting, which may be observed by prospective applicants.
 The MBEAC makes recommendations to the MBEAC Chairperson, who then issues the certification decision.